38th Annual Stanford Invitational

 ---Send me a card doc.
 I care about evidence quality and will assign much more weight to cards highlighted to form sentences.

 ---I am a clarity hawk and will verbally clear you if your words turn into mush.
-Unclear delivery is functional clipping that violates debate’s nature as a communicative activity
+Unclear delivery is functional clipping and it is unclear to me why judges tolerate it.

 ---Generally, neg-ish on theory.